pietasty/TicTacToe/README.md

 ================================================
-This is me reminding myself how to Program again
+This is me reminding myself how to program again
 ================================================

 Basic TicTacTac game